codeplaysoftware/portBLAS/tools/auto_tuner/README.md

 | `tune_tt` | Transposed | Transposed |

-The `tune_all` binary runs through each combination in turn, printing out seperate results for each of them.
+The `tune_all` binary runs through each combination in turn, printing out separate results for each of them.

 All these binaries are invoked as follows:

 ```
-$ tune M N K bs rep [batch_type]
+$ tune M K N bs rep [batch_type]
 ```

 Where the provided options mean the following: